 Middlebury Crew calls beautiful Lake Dunmore it's home, located just 15 minutes south of campus in the town of Salisbury on the edge of the Green Mountains.
 The pristine water, the autumnal views, sunrises, and sunsets highlight practices and regattas, becoming a staple of the program.

 The fall rowing season consists of longer head races, culminating with the Head of the Charles in Boston, MA.
-Spring races, in the classic 2K style, start with one-on-one duals, transition to the New England Championship and Dad Vail Regatta, and end with the American Collegiate Rowing Association National Championship in Oak Ridge, TN.
+Spring races, in the classic 2K style, start with one-on-one duals, transition to the New England Rowing Championships (NERC), and finally end with the American Collegiate Rowing Association (ACRA) National Championship in Oak Ridge, TN.